gliddd4/Sideloading-Certificates/Certificate Providers/AppTesters.md

 - Lifetime: $25 per device

 ### 🟠 Premium benefits
-- Entitlements: Notifications, VPN, HealthKit, Weatherkit, Custom Entitlements
+- Entitlements:  Increased Memory Limit, Extended Virtual Addressing, Notifications, VPN, Healthkit, Weatherkit and many more not listed on the website (You'll have to ask them on telegram)
-- Revoke protection: free for lifetime
+- Full Revoke Protection
 - Lifetime Priority Support

 ## 🟡 Plan: Ultimate